 2) Take MSVCR100.dll as an example.
 Type “MSVCR100.dll” into the search box and hit Enter on your keyboard.

 4) On the next page, you’ll see a detailed description of the DLL file you’re looking for.
 Read it carefully and you should be able to find out where the file actually comes from.

 5) After finding out the information, download and install the program corresponding with your Windows version from Microsoft websites or other reliable pages.

 When it’s finished, check to see if your problem still remains.
-If so, try out Fix 6.
+If it does, try out Fix 6.

 Fix 6: Scan for viruses and malware

-Sometimes the Entry Point Not Found error is caused by lurking malware or viruses in your computer.
-If that’s the case, run a full scan for any security risk across your entire system.
+Sometimes the Entry Point Not Found error is caused by lurking malware or viruses on the computer.
+If that’s the problem for you, run a full scan for any security risk across your entire system.
 It’ll take some time, but it’s worth it.

 If Windows Defender (an in-built anti-malware component of Windows) cannot detect any virus or malware, you can try another antivirus program such as Malwarebytes.

-After the scan is complete, follow the instructions provided by your antivirus program to remove the viruses or malware if detected.
-In the end, restart your computer for the changes to take effect.
+After the scan is complete, follow the instructions provided by your antivirus program to remove the viruses or malware if there’s any.
+On completion, restart your computer for the changes to take effect.

-Hopefully you’ll find this post helpful.
+Hopefully this post helped you resolve the error.
 If you have any follow-up questions or ideas, please feel free to leave a comment below.
-You’re also welcomed to tell us which fix above has solved your Entry Point Not Found error.
-Thanks for reading, and good luck to you all!
+You’re also welcome to share other useful solutions with us.
+Thanks for reading!